Accenture/generator-mario/README.md

 ```
 ?
 How would you like to name your application? (aowp-marionette-app) fruit-app
 fruit-app
 ?
+What build tool would you like to use? grunt
+?
+Which version of ECMAScript Standard would you like to use?
+ECMAScript 5 (ES5)
+?
+Where would you like to store your test files?
+Separately
-Would you like to include Arcanist config files? (y/N) No
+?
+Would you like to include Arcanist config files?
+No
 create bower.json
 create package.json
 create Gruntfile.js